mongodb/docs-realm/source/includes/link-user-identities.rst

 to log users into your app.
 Each provider creates a unique user identity.
 Realm lets you merge multiple credentials into one user identity.

-However, you can only link credentials that are not already in use by another user.
-Once credentials are used to login a user, they can no longer be merged into another user identity.
-You cannot link multiple email/password credentials together.
+Credentials must be linked prior to logging a user in.
+Once credentials are used to login a user, you cannot link that credential with another credential.
+Also, you cannot link multiple email/password credentials together.

 Example
 -------